 - 1. Log on to Windows as an administrator. - 2.
 Access the ISO image. - 3.
-Mount the ISO image as described in Accessing the ISO Deliverable (page 32). - 4.
-When the introductory dialog appears, if you intend to try migrating to Reality from another MultiValue system, choose the appropriate emulation from the drop-down list. - 5.
-Click the Demo button. - 6.
+When the introductory dialog appears, if you intend to try migrating to Reality from another MultiValue system, choose the appropriate emulation from the drop-down list. - 4.
+Click the Demo button. - 5.
 If you are installing for the first time, the Reality licence agreement is displayed.
-You must accept this agreement before you can continue. - 7.
+You must accept this agreement before you can continue. - 6.
 When prompted, choose the drive on which to install Reality.
-The software will be installed in the folders RealMan, RealityDemo and RealWebDemo on this drive. - 8.
+The software will be installed in the folders RealMan, RealityDemo and RealWebDemo on this drive. - 7.
 When prompted, log off and back on again.
-(If you are using a DVD, do not remove it from the drive.) - Once you have logged on again, the installation will continue automatically, installing the Reality demonstration database, the RealWeb demonstration and the Reality On-line Documentation. - 10.
+(If you are using a DVD, do not remove it from the drive.) - 8.
+Once you have logged on again, the installation will continue automatically, installing the Reality demonstration database, the RealWeb demonstration and the Reality On-line Documentation. - 9.
 When a message appears to tell you that the installation is complete, click Exit to finish.